pdjr-signalk-plugins/ais-reporter/README.md

 Defaults to 'none', although a value of 'none' will make the plugin fake Class B position and status reports for the host vessel.

-If you do have an AIS transceiver then specify its type here.
+If you do have an AIS transceiver then you can specify its type here.

 ## Author
 Paul Reeve <preeve_at_pdjr_dot_eu>